22Neves/devsite-docs/guides/checkout-api-v2/integration-via-cardform.en.md

 >
 > Important
 >
-> When submitting the form, a token, also known as **cardtoken**, is generated, securely representing the card data.
+> When submitting the form, a token, also known as `CardToken`, is generated, securely representing the card data.
 You can access it via the `cardForm.getCardFormData()` function, as shown abive in the `onSubmit` callback.
 Furthermore, this token is also stored in a hidden input within the form where it can be found with the name `MPHiddenInputToken`.
-Keep in mind that the cardtoken can **only be used once** and expires within **7 days**.
+Keep in mind that the `CardToken` can **only be used once** and expires within **7 days**.

 ----[mla, mlu, mpe, mco, mlb]----
 [[[